wjr83/Interactive-Lab-Hub/Smart-Trash-Can/Readme.md

 > * The type of trash / recyclable objects will vary drastically depending on the location of the system.
 We may need to add location-specific data for training for the smart recycling system (e.g., add feedback loop with new sample data collected --> label new data --> retrain classification model with location-specific data --> aggregate new data from all location-specific acquisitions into the model --> release automatic update of the model in the physical smart recycling system).
 > * A lot of time was spent on improving the recognition of the background.
 In fact, a highly specific background target was designed in Adobe Photoshop  such that the background would not be confused with paper.
 > > ![image](https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/c0c56066-5669-42b3-86cc-f49ebe432452)
 > * Added a feature to count the number of items of each type recycled.
+The system would continue counting from where it left off even if the system lost power.
 > > ![image](https://github.com/wjr83/Interactive-Lab-Hub/assets/143034234/535ac271-01ce-4a27-b40e-e2aab7ba9156)
 > > * Displayed these counts to the user by category type in hopes of promoting the mindset: reduce, reuse, recycle.
 > * Simplify Interaction and Design (Future Design Iteration):
 > > *  It would be ideal if the user would simply place the object on a flat surface, where the camera would determine the type of object, and once that is confirmed, the item would be disposed of automatically by the system.